We both know you're not Claire.

 "Oh?"

 I pulled a quarter out of my pocket and flipped it in the air.
 Then I caught it and handed it to her.
-It was a Vermont quarter, from the series of commemorative state quarters.
+It was a Vermont quarter, from the series of commemorative state quarters the government was making a few years ago.

 It wasn't valuable.
 It wasn't about that.